Madankapoor/Fininace_guide_chatterbot/README.md

 db_migrate.py                   Used to Reflect the changes made in models to Database - Produce Migration db_repository/                  Interior of Migration Repo db_upgrade.py                   Used to Upgrade the Database Migration Repo
-dep-aiml/                       Depency Files of Aiml deploy.sh                       Script to Deploy the Application to Heroku investment.aiml
+dep-aiml/                       Dependency Files of Aiml deploy.sh                       Script to Deploy the Application to Heroku investment.aiml
-makec.sh                        Used for building Application Depency requirements.txt                List of Depency of the Application. run.sh                          Script Used to start the application in debug mode. std-startup.xml                 Xml configuration of the BOT test.py                         Unit Tests
+makec.sh                        Used for building Application Depency requirements.txt                List of Dependency of the Application. run.sh                          Script Used to start the application in debug mode. std-startup.xml                 Xml configuration of the BOT test.py                         Unit Tests